MartinJohannesNilsen/Computer_Vision_Project/YOLO/readme.md

 Which is defined as:

 `class x_center y_center width height`

+With normalized values for flexibility regarding change of height and width of image.

 More information is available at the following [guide](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data), in addition to the notebook `coco2yolov5.ipynb`.